f3liiix/nextjs-starter/README.md

 # Next.js Starter Template

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), enhanced with modern tools and libraries to help developers quickly start Next.js development.
+This is a [Next.js](https://nextjs.org) project starter, enhanced with modern tools and libraries to help developers quickly start Next.js development.

 ## Features